Radiant Comics

 Posted In: Comics I Bought This Week

-I’m back from the comic shop this week and I got three new comics.
+I’m back from the comic shop this week and I got six new comics and a book.

 • Check them all out here: